List of Desperate Housewives characters: Alejandro Perez

 Alejandro Perez, aka Ramon Sanchez (Tony Plana) is the stepfather of Gabrielle who was sexually abusive towards her when she was a child.
+He is shown briefly in season 1 via flashback, illustrating how he had assaulted Gabrielle.
 He is the second husband of Gabrielle's mother, Lucia Marquez (María Conchita Alonso).
 When Gabrielle told Lucia what Alejandro did to her, Lucia believed that Gabrielle seduced Alejandro, causing Gabrielle to run away from home.

-Gabrielle believed Alejandro to be dead, so in the seventh season she went to her home town to read a letter over his grave; but she ended up not going to it.
+Gabrielle believed Alejandro to be dead, so in the seventh season she went to her hometown to read a letter over his grave; but she ends up not going to the grave.
 Towards the end of the season, however, Alejandro appears in Wisteria Lane stalking Gabrielle.
-In the season finale, Alejandro confronts Gabrielle because he believed he had put his past behind him, and Gabrielle's return to her hometown may have put an end to that.
-Gabrielle almost kills him once but cannot go through with it, telling Alejandro never to come back.
-When Alejandro returns and touches Gabrielle inappropriately, Carlos hits him over the head, accidentally killing him.
+In the season finale, Alejandro confronts Gabrielle, who almost kills him but cannot go through with it.
+She tells him to never come back.
+When Alejandro returns and assaults Gabrielle, Carlos hits him over the head, accidentally killing him.
 The housewives cover up the incident by burying the body in the forest.

-The main mystery of the eighth and final season of the series is the result of the murder of Alejandro.
-Carlos and the housewives all deal with the guilt, and Mike and Ben also become involved when Alejandro's body is moved from the forest and buried by Mike in Ben's construction site.
-Susan tries to overcome guilt of her involvement in Alejandro's murder, so she decides to look for his family to make sure they are okay.
-It is revealed that sometime after Gabrielle left Alejandro and Lucia's home, Alejandro left Lucia, changed his name to "Ramon Sanchez", and married Claudia Sanchez (Justina Machado), and that Alejandro also abused Claudia's daughter Marisa (Daniela Bobadilla).
-Bree becomes the main suspect of the murder of Alejandro when she dumps her detective boyfriend Chuck Vance, and suspicion grows after Chuck is killed.
-Bree goes to trial and is close to face 20 years to life sentence until Mrs. McCluskey herself confesses she killed Alejandro.
-All charges dropped against Bree and Mrs. McCluskey.
+It is later revealed that sometime after Gabrielle left home, Alejandro left Lucia, changed his name to "Ramon Sanchez", and married Claudia Sanchez (Justina Machado).
+She discovers that Alejandro also sexually abused Claudia's daughter Marisa (Daniela Bobadilla).